WangHelin1997/Babycry-sound-detection/README.md

 # Babycry-sound-detection
 PyTorch implementations of neural network models for Babycry sound detection, including training process and test demo.
 Based on DCASE2017 Task2: Detection of rare sound events.
+Our model is based on CDNN.

 ## DCASE2017 Baseline
 You can use the baseline model or generate data: